Show more

 ANPR: The Software That Isn’t Software

 In the world of automatic number plate recognition (ANPR), there are many solutions to satisfy various customer needs.
-Companies like Adaptive Recognition offer license plate recognition solutions in the form of turnkey software, cloud-based SaaS, and even a mobile application for those who wish to have license plate recognition right away without the lengthy integration works.
-However, there is a very good reason why, in most cases, solutions like Carmen® ANPR Image are offered as software libraries instead of turnkey software: it’s in the clients’ interest.
+Companies like Adaptive Recognition offer license plate recognition solutions in the form of turnkey ANPR software like Carmen® Go, cloud-based SaaS, and even an ANPR mobile application for those who wish to have license plate recognition right away without the lengthy integration work.
+However, there is a very good reason why, in most cases, solutions like Carmen® FreeFlow are offered as software libraries instead of turnkey software: it’s in the client’s interest.

-If we think about it, ANPR is “just” a building block in a complex system.
-Having full-fledged ANPR software provides many advantages—especially in functionalities—but adapting it takes more time and effort from integrators—and there is still no guarantee that integration will go through as planned.
-As such, it’s easier to have an ANPR SDK that integrators can seamlessly insert into new or existing systems.
-The SDK has all information they need to know about the major functionalities of the API, after which they can make the necessary modifications—without compromising core ANPR functionalities.
+If we think about it, automatic license plate recognition is “just” a building block in a complex system.
+Having full-fledged ANPR/LPR software provides many advantages—especially in functionalities—but adapting it takes more time and effort from integrators—and there is still no guarantee that integration will go through as planned.
+As such, it’s easier to have an ANPR SDK that integrators can seamlessly insert into new or existing systems, and even try our free LPR software.
+The SDK has all the information they need to know about the major functionalities of the API, after which they can make the necessary modifications—without compromising core ANPR functionalities.